Janmajayamall/snarkjs/README.md

 # snarkjs

-> This fork of snarkjs implements necessary changes to build aggregation circuit for circom-plonk proofs using Maze tool.
-Follow the tutorial to understand how to use Maze with snarkjs.
+> **Note:** This fork of snarkjs implements necessary changes to build aggregation circuit for circom-plonk proofs using Maze tool.
+To use Maze with snarkjs, checkout [Maze's repo readme]().

 This is a **JavaScript and Pure Web Assembly implementation of zkSNARK and PLONK schemes.** It uses the Groth16 Protocol (3 point only and 3 pairings) and PLONK.